 Thrilled with his creation, Townsend wanted it to spread.
 By some accounts, he gave the formula to another physician, Dr. George Bunting of Baltimore, who decided to package and sell it in his own backyard.
 By other accounts, Bunting developed his own version and had no connection to Townsend.
 (Dr. Bunting himself denied Townsend had anything to do with his product.)
 Regardless, Bunting was an incredible opportunist and knew a good thing when he saw it.
 (When he decided to take up a pharmaceutical career following a stint working as a school teacher after graduation from Washington College in 1891, he chose the University of Maryland School of Pharmacy over the alternative in Philadelphia because the Baltimore Orioles offered reduced transportation fare to raise game attendance, resulting in lower moving costs.
 According to Charmed Life: Getting Creamed by Brennen Jensen, published in the Baltimore City Paper, November 3, 1999, Bunting earned $4 each week operating a soda fountain in a drugstore; a pharmacy that, according to another source, he later purchased.)
 It didn’t take him long to fully comprehend what he had on his hands; gold in a jar.
 In 1914, he setup a factory in a house located at 102 East Lafayette Avenue, using a coffee pot to mix the original batches.

 Dr. Bunting and a woman named Elizabeth Buck formulated, combined, poured, and packaged the medical product for several years as the business wasn’t, yet, able to support a proper workforce.
 It began selling like crazy.
 Although it was first known as “Dr. Bunting’s Sunburn Remedy”, it was soon called “The Miracle Cream of Baltimore”.
 In what is now a well-known legend, one customer told Dr. Bunting, “Your product knocked out my eczema!”.
 Realizing he had a brand name, he repackaged it as “Noxzema”.
 Though the public didn’t pronounce it in that spirit (it sounds like “nocks-zeema” rather than “no-eczema”), the new product packaging debuted along with a formal organization.
 Around 1917, the Noxzema Company issued shares and moved to 1817 North Charles Street, picking up production as sales climbed higher.
-Consumers realized it worked not only for sunburn and facial cleansing, but as a makeup remover and anti-aging cream, too.Decades passed, Dr. Bunting built new factories, and plowed profits into advertising campaigns, including billboards; management handed down through the family tree with an eventual IPO boasting a dual-class share structure.
+Consumers realized it worked not only for sunburn and facial cleansing, but as a makeup remover and anti-aging cream, too.dual-class share structure.
 In the 1960’s, the Bunting clan decided to use the existing manufacturing base to launch a new line of products using the same medicated chemicals found in Noxzema.
 They called it “Cover Girl Cosmetics”, focusing on natural-looking, greaseless makeup.
 Using the same strategy and quality that turned Noxzema into a household name, Cover Girl was an immediate hit (it truly became iconic in the 1980’s with its “easy, breezy, beautiful” campaign).
 The Buntings found themselves one of the richest families in Maryland as the operating business grew, expanding outward from that original cash generator to encompass things like Lestoil, a powerful multi-purpose cleanser capable of removing water and oil based-paints, grease, adhesives, and stains.
 They purchased it from Standard International Corp., which itself had paid $12 million for it in 1960, buying it from the inventor and original owner, Jacob Barowsky who had worked with a chemist named John Tulenko to create it as a solution to the former’s problems cleaning certain garments during his employment at a laundry company.

 It was in the 1960’s that the company changed its name to Noxell Corporation, presumably to represent its expansion beyond the core activity for which it had been known (much in the same way Google announced earlier this week it will now be known as “Alphabet” with Google but one operating subsidiary underneath the parent holding company umbrella).